wildfly/quickstart/helloworld-mdb/README.md

 ## System Requirements

-The application this project produces is designed to be run on WildFly Application Server 11 or later.
+The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
-See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is ${build.requirements}.
+See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of WILDFLY_HOME
+## Use of ${jboss.home.name}

-In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
-The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
+The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).

 ## Start the Server with the Full Profile

-1. Open a command prompt and navigate to the root of the WildFly directory.
+1. Open a command prompt and navigate to the root of the ${product.name} directory.
 2. The following shows the command line to start the server with the full profile:

-        For Linux:   WILDFLY_HOME/bin/standalone.sh -c standalone-full.xml
+        For Linux:   ${jboss.home.name}/bin/standalone.sh -c standalone-full.xml
-        For Windows: WILDFLY_HOME\bin\standalone.bat -c standalone-full.xml
+        For Windows: ${jboss.home.name}\bin\standalone.bat -c standalone-full.xml

 ## Build and Deploy the Quickstart

-1. Make sure you have started the WildFly server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy

-4. This will deploy `target/helloworld-mdb.war` to the running instance of the server.
-Look at the WildFly console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations:
+4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.
+Look at the ${product.name} console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations:

         ...
         INFO  [org.wildfly.extension.messaging-activemq] (MSC service thread 1-4) WFLYMSGAMQ0002: Bound messaging object to jndi name java:/queue/HELLOWORLDMDBQueue